MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-XII-National-Archives-Records-Administration/subchapter-B-Records-Management/part-1236-Electronic-Records-Management/subpart-D-Digitizing-Temporary-Federal-Records/section-1236.32.md

 ##### § 1236.32 Digitization standards. #####

-Link to an amendment published at 89 FR 46804, May 30, 2024.

 When digitizing temporary records, agencies must meet the following standards:

-(a) Capture all information contained in the original source records;
+(a) Capture all information contained in the source records;

-(b) Include all the pages or parts from the original source records;
+(b) Include all the pages or parts from the source records;

-(c) Ensure the agency can use the digitized versions for all the purposes the original source records serve, including the ability to attest to transactions and activities;
+(c) Ensure the agency can use the digitized records for all the purposes the source records serve, including the ability to attest to transactions and activities;

 (d) Protect against unauthorized deletions, additions, or alterations to the digitized versions; and

 (e) Ensure the agency can locate, retrieve, access, and use the digitized versions for the records' entire retention period.

+[84 FR 14266, Apr.
+10, 2019, as amended at 89 FR 46804, May 30, 2024]